-Since the program first launched in 2009, the MLSC has placed more than 1,370 interns at nearly 375 companies throughout Massachusetts!
+Since the program first launched in 2009, the MLSC has funded nearly 2,800 internships at more than 600 companies throughout Massachusetts!

-Hear from program participants by visiting our testimonials page.
+Hear from other program participants by visiting our testimonials page.

 - Must be legal permanent residents of Massachusetts (able to provide proof of residency) OR attend(ed) a college or university located in Massachusetts (able to provide enrollment verification); and